temmietope/profile-hmo/README.md

 ## SET UP:
-To get started, clone the repo at: .....
+To get started, clone this repo

 And then:
 ```
 npm install
 npm run start
 ```

+API docs can be found (/docs)[here]

 ## Instructions:
 The tasks below try to simulate a real-life work flow as a frontend developer, focusing on using React as your major tool.
 Judgement will be made not solely on completion of the tasks, but also other factors such as: Knowledge of fundamental javascript concepts, code refactoring and optimization, use of best practices etc.